Summarize this article:

 One-Tailed Test: This test is used when we expect a change in only one direction.
 That is either an increase or a decrease, but not both.

-For example, you’re testing a new learning app that helps students score higher on a test.
-We only care about the improvement among the students.
-There are two types of One-tailored test.
+For example, you’re testing a new learning app that helps students score better in a test.
+We only care about the improvement in students' ability to learn quickly.
+There are two types of one-tailored test.

 Left-Tailed Test: Used when we expect a decrease.